 Cotoneasters can be broad-leaf evergreens or can be deciduous depending on your zone and species.
 Cotoneasters naturally form to the cascade, semi-cascade, informal upright, root-over-rock, and raft styles wonderfully.
 They form fantastic mame and shohin sized bonsai.
 Be careful not to let too many shoots develop at one point as reverse taper can happen quickly if left unchecked.

-Cotoneasters can handle heavy pruning and will back bud on older wood.
+Cotoneasters can handle heavy pruning and will back bud on old wood.
 Pruning is great on Cotoneaster because we can predict the direction of growth due to the alternating pattern of the leaves.
 Due to this you can easily style these trees through the clip'n'grow method.

 Cotoneasters thrive in full sun with protection from afternoon sun in the High Desert.
 Allowing 6+ hours of sun would be best.
-Keeping in mind that morning sun is better than afternoon sun.